 "We have initial information on absorption rates of internal spermatophores and on the usage rates in oogenesis of materials from both internal and external donations.
 Most of these data come from radiolabel experiments.
 Males are labeled with radioactive amino acids and mated with females; then eggs and/or females are tested for radioactivity at intervals after mating."

-If nuptial gifts are not literal features of reality, then how did biologists physically isolate them from males, "radiolabel" their production then experimentally test their reproductive effects on females and eggs?
-A necessary pre-condition for an item to emit streams of detectable radioactive particles is that the item (the gift) literally exist in nature!
+If nuptial gifts are not literal features of reality, then how did biologists "radiolabel" their production, physically isolate them from non-human male organisms then experimentally discern their reproductive effects on females and eggs?
+A necessary pre-condition for an object to emit streams of detectable, radioactive particles is that the object (the gift) literally exist in nature!

-Perform this word-stunt now: point to the ceiling and bellow: "This ceiling does not literally exist!".
-You have committed a referential contradiction.
+Perform this word-stunt now: Point to the ceiling and bellow: "This ceiling does not literally exist!".
+You've committed a referential contradiction.
 Next, look at what a biologist is holding between a pair of forceps.
-Point to this object which has been taken from a male of a gift-giving species and scream: "That nuptial gift does not literally exist!".
+Point to this object which has been removed from a male of a gift-giving species and scream: "That nuptial gift does not literally exist!".
 Now, point to a gift-giving insect and assert: "That organism of a gift-giving species does not literally exist!".
 My regrets to you, you - too - may be a Khuno.
-(According to him, the latter 2 existents are non-cognitive chunks of literal nothingness - because they are described by the anathemized, sexual selection terms: nuptial gifts and gift giving.)
+(According to him, the latter 2 existents are non-cognitive chunks of literal nothingness - because they are denoted by the anathemized, sexual selection terms: nuptial gifts and gift giving.)

 "The antiquity of spermatophores within Insecta means that the potential for male nutrient donations via the spermatophore or similar accessory gland secretions is probably at least as old as the class."

-If sexual selection (non-random, reproductive outcomes, driven by preferences for ornaments) did not literally operate in the mating-systems of the non-human, archaic lineage which gave rise to Homo Sapiens, then - according to evolutionary biology, Khuno would not be around to formulate his howler that (to anyone) insects are "VOLUNTARILY bestowing something without the EXPECTATION of COMPENSATION during mating season".
+If sexual selection (non-random, differential reproductive outcomes, primed by female preferences for male ornaments) did not literally operate in the mating-systems of the non-human, archaic lineage - which gave rise to Homo Sapiens, then - according to evolutionary biology, Khuno would not be around to formulate and reel-off his howler that (to anyone) insects are "VOLUNTARILY bestowing something without the EXPECTATION of COMPENSATION during mating season".